St Andrews International School Bangkok: Learning support

 St Andrews has an inclusive educational policy with non-selective admissions, welcoming students of all abilities.
 Learning support to students is delivered in-class in small groups as well as individually outside the classroom.
 Individual Education Plans (IEP) are designed for learning support students and used by teachers to adapt the classroom learning environment to meet all individuals learning needs and goals.

 Accreditation and affiliations

 St Andrews has full international accreditation by the Education Development Trust (EDT).
-The Education Development Trust is a UK based institution that provides accreditation, INSET and educational programs to schools in the UK and abroad.
+The Education Development Trust is a UK based institution that provides accreditation, INSET and educational programmes to schools in the UK and abroad.

-BSO Inspection Reports indicated that St Andrews quality of education standards were outstanding across the Primary and High School.
+BSO Inspection Reports indicated that St Andrews quality of education standards were outstanding across the Primary School and High School.
 This standard was validated by the International School Quality Mark (ISQM).

 St Andrews International School is a recognised International Baccalaureate IB World School and provides the programme to Year 12 and 13.
 St Andrews is an accredited examination centre.
 For Edexcel IGCSE, University of Cambridge IGCSE and the College Board SAT.

 St Andrews has affiliations with the below organisations: